-- 2.1.A Identify and inventory the protection status of all fire and water district lands. - 2.1.B For the Hyannis Water District, research the legal feasibility and strategic considerations of selling or exchanging excess property with a goal to increase ownership and control of Zone I areas. - 2.1.C Provide planning support as needed to fire and water district efforts to secure lands to meet regulatory standards for buffers around all wells in a MassDEP Zone I.
+- 2.1.A Identify and inventory the protection status of all fire and water district lands. - 2.1.B For the Hyannis Water District, research the legal feasibility and strategic considerations of selling or exchanging excess property with a goal to increase ownership and control of Zone I areas. - 2.1.C Provide planning support as needed to fire and water district efforts to secure lands to meet regulatory standards for buffers around all wells in a MassDEP Zone I. - 2.1.D Develop management plans for water district lands that encompass: - Creative options for monitoring and enforcement of access restrictions on water district land, such as volunteer-based programs; - Partnerships with the Town and local private land trusts for land acquisition, cleanup and stewardship; - Protection of water district lands from forest fires; - Clarification on legal and desirable public access for nondetrimental activities. - 2.1.E Evaluate the need for changes to the Town's Groundwater Protection Overlay District to increase protection of zones of contribution to public water supply. - 2.2.A Inventory parcels which, if protected or reclaimed as open space, would present opportunities to link green spaces and create or re-establish connections between fragmented forests and critical habitat areas.
+Use the Corridors and Centers map and analysis found in the Barnstable Comprehensive Plan as a guide to acquiring land.

-- 2.3.A Support continued strict application of regulations designed to protect coastal and freshwater wetlands, and in particular the "no build" and "no disturb" buffer zone requirements. - 2.3.C Support local wastewater management and nutrient management plans and projects. - Goal 3: Provide diverse recreational opportunities and access throughout Barnstable and ensure that the current and future needs of all user groups are met appropriately.
+- 2.3.A Support continued strict application of regulations designed to protect coastal and freshwater wetlands, and in particular the "no build" and "no disturb" buffer zone requirements. - 2.2.E Continue to pursue opportunities to restore herring runs, including Hinckley's Pond, to support anadromous fish populations and coastal fisheries. - 2.3.C Support local wastewater management and nutrient management plans and projects.

+Goal 3: Provide diverse recreational opportunities and access throughout Barnstable and ensure that the current and future needs of all user groups are met appropriately.

-- 3.1 Explore ways to ensure sustained funding for recreation facility maintenance; - 3.2 Support the continued success of the Hyannis Youth and Community Center; - 3.3 Provide adequate active recreation facilities for youth, adults, and seniors; - 3.4 With support and input from residents, pursue recreation facilities improvements in each village; - 3.5 Provide adequate passive recreation facilities and programs; - 3.6 Coordinate planning for a town greenway network to maximize opportunities for trailways, bikeways, enhancements to the Cape Cod Pathways, and connections between open spaces;
+- 3.1 Explore ways to ensure sustained funding for recreation facility maintenance. - 3.2 Support the continued success of the Hyannis Youth and Community Center. - 3.3 Provide adequate active recreation facilities for youth, adults, and seniors. - 3.4 With support and input from residents, pursue recreation facilities improvements in each village. - 3.5 Provide adequate passive recreation facilities and programs.

-3.7 Explore opportunities for expanding park and recreation space in Hyannis south of Route 28.
+- 3.6 Coordinate planning for a town greenway network to maximize opportunities for trailways, bikeways, enhancements to the Cape Cod Pathways, and connections between open spaces. - 3.7 Explore opportunities for expanding park and recreation space in Hyannis south of Route 28.